 Public kindergartens have been overfull in recent years and prefer to accept older children (close to the beginning of primary school – 4, 5 years).
 Children who are five years of age (in their last year of their kindergarten attandance) are obliged to go to a kindergarten.
 It is necessary to look for a place in a kindergarten early on in the spring for the following school year.
 Alternatives are private kindergartens with various methods and focuses that are ready to accept younger children and the overflow from public kindergartens.
 Many specialize in alternative educational methods and communicate in foreign languages.

-Except for the International School of Brno with both primary and secondary level and American academy with secondary level education , where teaching is in English according to the Cambridge international curriculum, all other primary and secondary schools instruct students in Czech.
+Except for the International School of Brno with pre-school primary and secondary level and American academy with secondary level education, where teaching is in English and the tuition paid by parents all other primary and secondary schools instruct students in Czech and tuition is free of charge.
 A few schools offer selected classes in English/French/German/Spanish.
 Three primary schools offers an integration programme for foreign children, dedicating more effort and time to the Czech language and cultural integration.